hotwired-laravel/turbo-laravel-site/source/_bootcamp/broadcasting.md

 </x-fenced-code>

-To test this, try visiting the `/chirps` page from two different tabs and creating a Chirp in one of them.
-The other should automatically update!
+To test this, try visiting the `/chirps` page from two different browser windows and creating a Chirp in one of them.
+The other window should automatically update!
 We're also broadcasting on-the-fly in the same request/response life-cycle, which could slow down our response time a bit, depending on your load and your queue driver response time.
 We can delay the broadcasting (which includes view rendering) to a queued job by chaining the `->later()` method, for example.

 Now, let's make sure all visiting users receive Chirp updates whenever it changes.
 To achieve that, change the `update` action in the `ChirpController`: